meet-patel011/weatherApp/README.md

 # weatherApp
-A simple weather app that shows you the temperature and weather condition of a particular city you entered by using weather API.
+A simple weather app that shows the temperature and weather condition of a particular city that is entered.
+Created by using weather API.